metno/emep-ctm/Input.rst

 Emission heights
 ~~~~~~~~~~~~~~~~

-A vertical distribution for the elleven SNAP sectors are given in the
+A vertical distribution for the eleven SNAP sectors are given in the
 file ``EmisHeights.txt``.
 The file has seven vertical levels, over the
-collumns and the SNAP sectors given in the first row.
+columns and the SNAP sectors given in the first row.
 Read more in
 Simpson et al. (2012) section 6.1.1.

 .. _`sec-femis`: